 interesting and friendly people to be met along the way.

 And then there was the 2nd red-headed hitchhiker that I picked up.
 She was very drunk, and spoke almost no English.
 I battled away in my best Swedish, using most of my stock phrases ("hello", "I'd like a large strong beer please", "No, I'm not that way inclined", "I don't understand Swedish", "I don't understand anything", "Bye" ) and I think that we established that her name was the diminutive form of Margery, which sounded remarkably like Margarine, and that she was "bad because she was thirsty".
 I think that mean't she was one of Sweden's huge stock of registered alcoholics.
 When I took a detour to drop her in town rather than by the side of the road, she told me that I was "snaell".
 This not being a word essential to getting a beer, I didn't know what it meant, but being a Germanic laguage, I thought maybe I was driving too fast, so I slowed down, but still I was snaell.
 Maybe she wants me to drive faster, I thought, so I speeded up, but to no avail.
-She then picked up my dictionary and pointed to the word "smaell".
+She then picked up the dictionary that I always had handy back then, and pointed to the word "smaell".
 Well, it seems "smaell" translates to "spanking".
 My mind went mushy.
 Then it became very clear.
 Horribly clear.
 Five hours later we arrived in town.
 Well, it was probably 5 minutes, but it seemed like hours.
 There she stepped out, said "spanking" a few more times and disappeared from my life.
 Days later I understood what had happened.
 It seems she misread the small print of my dictionary, as it turns out that "snaell" means "nice".
 Trust the Scandinavians to confuse such words.
 What more can I say ?
 Well, if you've never been driving at a fair lick down Euroroute 18 with a drunk red-headed Swede sitting beside you waving the word "spanking" in front of your face, well, I can only urge you to try it.
 It sticks in the mind.

 The first red-headed hitchhiker was also entertaining, but paled beside Margerine.
 She was a huge lesbian, also drunk, who had had a fight with her girlfriend the night before, and been thrown out of their house, so she was trying to get home to her mother's.
 She was so big that the inertia-reel seat belt ran out of travel before it reached the clip.
 Unwilling to admit this though, she dutifully held it a couple of inches away from the clip for the rest of the journey.
 I don't know if this was for my benefit or that of the police.